 Campaign 2020: National Conventions Seminars

-Experiencing national politics from the inside out at the Democratic and Republican National Conventions.
+Experience national politics up close at the Democratic and Republican National Conventions.

-If you want to to see how the magic happens for one of the grandest traditions of our country's election process, we'll take you behind the scenes of the Democratic and Republican National Conventions.
+If you want to see how the magic happens for one of the grandest traditions of our country's election process, we'll take you behind the scenes of the Democratic and Republican National Conventions.
 You'll interact with political insiders, attend exclusive events and engage in on-site fieldwork with media outlets, advocacy groups, host committees, state delegations and other organizations connected to the convention.
-The 2020 Presidential Election is already shaping up to be another significant time in our country's history.
-Don't miss your chance to be a part of it.
+Consider joining us in 2024!

 To be eligible for this seminar, you must meet the following criteria:

 - Be at least 18 years of age.

 - Be enrolled in an undergraduate or graduate program.
 Recent graduates may be considered on a case-by-case basis.

 - Be in good standing at your college or university.

 - Maintain a GPA of at least 2.5 on a 4.0 scale.
 Students with lower GPAs may be considered.